 - Proper water management is the next vital component, and includes ventilating the greenhouse to prevent unacceptable humidity levels.

 - Moving air is the simplest solution for keeping relative humidity levels safe, but sometimes simply moving air by passive or mechanical means is not enough for effective winter greenhouse gardening.

 This is why an industrial dehumidifier may be the perfect answer for removing moisture from your greenhouse’s air and exchanging it with exterior air with the assistance from mechanical air movers.
-When passive air ventilation is simply not enough to control winter greenhouse humidity, dehumidifiers working in conjunction with air movers are the best devices to get the job done fast, effectively and affordably.
+When passive air ventilation is simply not enough to control winter greenhouse humidity, dehumidifiers working in conjunction with air movers are the devices to get the job done fast, effectively and affordably.

 Aer Industries is proud to offer an extensive inventory of commercial greenhouse dehumidifiers from leading industry brands like B-Air© and BlueDri©.
 Conventional refrigerant dehumidifiers are suitable for smaller winter greenhouse applications, while larger operations are better served with low-grain refrigerant (LGR) dehumidifiers.

-The best results in controlling humidity in winter greenhouses can be achieved when commercial dehumidifiers are paired with B-Air©, BlueDri© and Soleaire© air movers.
+The results in controlling humidity in winter greenhouses can be achieved when commercial dehumidifiers are paired with B-Air©, BlueDri© and Soleaire© air movers.
 Aer Industries has a large selection of professional, commercial-grade dehumidifiers and air movers to solve nearly any winter greenhouse humidity problem.

-Our expert team members are available to provide guidance on dehumidifier capacities, specifications and price points for all of your climate control needs.
+Our expert team members are available to provide guidance on dehumidifier capacities, specifications and points for all of your climate control needs.
 Browse through Aer Industries products for winter greenhouse humidity control to find the right solution for successful year-round greenhouse growing.